York House, St James's Palace

 Upon the accession of King Edward VII in 1902, George and Mary became the Prince and Princess of Wales and were granted a larger London residence at Marlborough House.
 In 1910 George succeeded his father as King-Emperor of the United Kingdom and the British Dominions, and during his early reign York House was occasionally used as a guest residence for visiting Royalty.
-George V's niece Crown Princess Marie of Romania and her husband Crown Prince Ferdinand were given use of York House during their stay in London for the Coronation of George V and Mary in 1911.
+George V's cousin Crown Princess Marie of Romania and her husband Crown Prince Ferdinand were given use of York House during their stay in London for the Coronation of George V and Mary in 1911.

-In 1919 York house was granted to Edward, Prince of Wales, and it remained as the Prince's London residence until he succeeded as King in January 1936.
+In 1919 York House was granted to Edward, Prince of Wales, and it remained as the Prince's London residence until he succeeded as King in January 1936.
 Edward came to dislike the home, preferring to use it as an office and residing instead at his Surrey residence Fort Belvedere.

-Following the Abdication of Edward VIII in December 1936, York House became the London residence of Prince Henry, Duke of Gloucester and his wife Alice, Duchess of Gloucester from 1936 to 1970.
+Following the abdication of Edward VIII in December 1936, York House became the London residence of Prince Henry, Duke of Gloucester and his wife Alice, Duchess of Gloucester from 1936 to 1970.
 Following the death of Princess Marina, Duchess of Kent in 1968, it was announced in November 1969 that the Duke and Duchess of Gloucester would move from York House to Marina's former London residence at Apartment 1, Kensington Palace.
 Justification for the Gloucesters' relocation was provided by a Palace spokesperson, who was quoted in contemporary newspapers as stating "York House is a large and unwieldy house for present-day use.
 The apartment at Kensington Palace is much more compact, modernised and easier to run."

 Later occupants included Prince Edward, Duke of Kent, and Princes Charles, William and Harry, who used it before moving to Clarence House.

 The building includes a suite of somewhat low-pitched rooms on the ground-floor, several drawing-rooms on the first floor, a corridor in the rear, and the servants' rooms on the top storey; all facing Cleveland Row.
 The ceilings of the top floor are low, height having been sacrificed to that of the drawing-room floor; during the nineteenth century this was a common practice in London mansions.